 What type of debt is eligible for discharge under Chapter 7?

 Unsecured debt can be discharged under Chapter 7.
-Most unsecured debt—which is debt that doesn’t have collateral attached to it, such as a home or a vehicle—will be forgiven.
-This includes items like medical bills and credit card debt.
+Most unsecured debts—which are debts that don’t have collateral such as a home, vehicle, or other tangible property attached to them —will be forgiven.

 What happens to your property and assets under Chapter 7?

-During bankruptcy, you’re assigned a trustee.
+In the “liquidation” bankruptcy process, you may be forced to sell things of value that you own in order to pay back your creditors.
+During bankruptcy, your case is assigned a trustee.
 The trustee’s job is to sell your non-exempt assets to make sure creditors are paid back as much of their debt as possible.
-If all of your assets are exempt, the trustee will file a “no asset” report and there will be no payments made to your creditors.

 What are the personal property exemptions?

-During Chapter 7, the trustee will sell most of your assets to pay your debt.
+During the bankruptcy process, the trustee will look at selling assets to pay your debt.
 However, you’re allowed to keep some of your assets thanks to the personal property exemption.

 What personal property will you be able to keep?
 It depends where you live.
-Each state has their own guidelines.
+Each state has its own guidelines.
 For example, some have exemptions for your home or car up to a set amount.
+If all of your assets fall under the property exemptions, the trustee will file a “no asset” report, and there will be no payments made to your creditors.

 How much does it cost to file Chapter 7 bankruptcy?

-Filing for bankruptcy can be expensive and you must pay fees upfront.
-The fee to file Chapter 7 is $335.
-If you hire an attorney to represent you, the total cost is $1,500 – $3,500.
+Filing for bankruptcy can be expensive, and you must pay fees upfront.
+The fee for filing Chapter 7 is $335.
+If you hire an attorney to represent you, the total cost is $1,500 to $3,500.

 While it looks cheaper to file yourself and avoid paying attorney fees, you’ll have a much higher chance of having your bankruptcy petition approved if you hire an attorney.

-What is the process for chapter 7 bankruptcy?
+What is the process for filing Chapter 7 bankruptcy?

-The process of filing for Chapter 7 bankruptcy is quick and can usually be completed within 3-6 months.
+The process of filing for Chapter 7 bankruptcy is quick and can usually be completed within 3 to 6 months.
+Most of it is just filling out a lot of forms for the bankruptcy court and then waiting.
 Below are 10 steps required in a Chapter 7 bankruptcy.

 1) Credit counseling